 Last year Chefs who Share managed to raise a phenomenal R1 195 000 from ticket sales and the accompanying art auction; this year we hope to exceed that.
 The event will once again feature an eclectic selection of art pieces for auction, this time accompanied by an equally captivating list of exceptional experiences.
 Cape Town businessman Iain Banner will reprise his role as master auctioneer.
 All proceeds raised by this prestigious event will go to MAD Charity (Make a Difference) and the Laureus Sport for Good Foundation.

-This year the evening’s events will be hosted by South African personalities Jeremy Mansfield & Gerry Rantseli Elsdon with the entertainment provided by Ard Matthews and Kim Kallie.
+This year, on the 11th September, the evening’s events will be hosted by South African personalities Jeremy Mansfield & Gerry Rantseli Elsdon with the entertainment provided by Ard Matthews and Kim Kallie.
 However, just like last year, the real stars of the night will come on the plate.
 The 21 chefs in attendance – 14 from our nation’s finest restaurants and seven of the best from Europe – will treat the attendant guests to an evening of delectable gastronomic art.

 Veggie Boxes – the ongoing initiative of ‘Chefs who Share’

 ‘Chefs who Share – the ART of giving’ also supports local communities.
 This new campaign – developed in the context of the gala – encourages to make an oath to end short-term hunger among learners in the townships by buying trademark vegetable boxes.

 The Veggie Boxes of the 2013 event and the entire table decoration – consisting of vegetables and fruits – have been generously donated by Woolworths.

 Charities like the Amy Biehl Foundation have a mandate to develop and empower youth living in challenged and vulnerable communities within the Western Cape, and will help to select suitable projects for this initiative.